-Per H. Utnegaard President & CEO Swissport International Ltd.
+Eric Born President & CEO

+Swissport International Ltd.

-INTRODUCTION TO OUR SUSTAINABILITY REPORT 2014
+INTRODUCTION TO OUR SUSTAINABILITY REPORT 2015

-The Swissport Sustainability Report 2014 summarizes the world of Swissport and its global operations from a sustainability perspective.
+The Swissport Sustainability Report 2015 summarizes the world of Swissport and its global operations from a sustainability perspective.
+The report has continuously improved since the first report in 2013 and we are proud that it has developed from a GRI C to a GRI A level in just 3 years.
 The report enables stakeholders and readers to get an overview of the impacts, risks and opportunities Swissport has identified as material in terms of sustainability.